Emergency Dentist Vs. Oral Surgeon: Which Do You Need?

 During the procedure, your oral surgeon is responsible for removing gum and bone tissue covering the underlying tooth.
 Then, using forceps they will pull the tooth free from your jaw bone and connective tissue.
 As mentioned before, this can sometimes occur in pieces if a tooth has been cracked from injury, or if it needs to be broken down to make removal easier.
 Now that you’re left with a hole where your tooth once was, it is normal to bleed a lot.
 Gauze is placed in this area, and sometimes your oral surgeon may ask that you bite down to provide pressure to stop the bleeding.
 Stitches are usually put in that will either dissolve over time, or will be removed later when ready.

-After Tooth Extraction Surgery
+What Happens After Tooth Extraction Surgery?

 It’s imperative that you take extra caution in caring for your teeth and gums after you’ve undergone extraction surgery.
 This can help prevent dry socket, a painful experience where the wounds reopen and expose the underlying bone.
 Take it easy after your surgery and try to keep activity to a minimum for at least 24 hours.
 Patients can use over the counter pain medication to ease discomfort and ice packs to reduce swelling.
 Try consuming only soft foods, being careful of the removed tooth.
 Continue proper maintenance of your oral health but take extra caution around the affected area.